-An example of what your training week could potentially look like over a 3 day split is having a squat day, a hinge movement day and a single leg movement day and add in upper body and some lower body exercises into that routine.
+An example of what your training week could potentially look like over a 3-day split is having a squat day, a hinge movement day and a single leg movement day and add in the upper body and some lower body exercises into that routine.
 Full body training will set you up to build a strong foundation of strength for all areas of your body.

 This is something that gets overlooked, not just by fitness beginners but by everyone.
 You could have the best programme in the world but if you aren’t being consistent with your efforts then you won’t see any great results.

 Setting yourself realistic targets to get yourself into the gym is a great way to start.
 You don’t need to constantly change your programme, especially at the start of your journey, having consistency in the programme so your body can adapt and understand the movements is a great place to start.
 Your programme should change every 6-12 weeks, this will allow the body to adapt and make strength/fitness gains.

 Often the case, especially coming into the New Year, people set themselves unrealistic targets… “I’m going to go to the gym 6 times a week” when previously they have been going once every 2 weeks or not at all.
 Set yourself targets that you know you can take the win from so you are more likely to play.
 This will enable you to build up some momentum then you can work towards higher targets.
 If you are just starting out your fitness journey, aim for 2-3 sessions a week – this is a great place to start.